Admins can run a batch upload by CSV

 An admin can enable a user's login again from the user's profile.
 To enable a large number of accounts, use a batch upload with the enabled column set to Yes.
 See Disable a user account, or delete an account.

-CSV columns for features: assign_groups and group_sync
+CSV columns for features

-assign_groups: this column's data assigns users to different groups, or multiple groups.
+The assign_groups column lets you assign users individually to their correct group(s).
 The group name you enter must match the spelling and spacing of the group name in LearnUpon, or else the batch upload doesn't recognize it, and generates an error.

 You can only add users to groups with assign_groups: you cannot remove a user from a group with this column.
 To change or remove users from groups use group_sync.